A FIG Proposal is submitted by the faculty member(s) who would like to teach the College Connections seminar in the fall.

 Compensation for teaching a College Connections seminar

 Total compensation for teaching a College Connections (199) course is $2,000 (+OPE*, if taken as pay).
 Two faculty members can co-teach a College Connections course and share the compensation.
-For more complete information,fig_program_compensation_policies_ay_2016-2017.pdf see
+For more complete information, see 2017-2018 FIG Compensation Policies

 *OPE: Other Payroll Expenses.
 These are expenses that the University (through your department) pays for you such as: PERS contributions, Social Security, Medicare, Workers Compensations, etc. Any health insurance costs are paid by the faculty’s home department.